Presentation: Introduction to Software Process (PDF)

 A software process is a method of developing software.

-A process model describing a process consists of:
+A process model (abstraction for software processes) consists of:

 Activities, actions, and tasks all involve people and produce some tangible output, called “work products”.